Education in South Korea: High school

 High schools in Korea can be divided into specialty tracks that accord with a student's interest and career path or a normal state high school.
-For special high schools, there are science (Science high school), foreign language, international, and art specialty high schools that students can attend by passing entrance examinations which are generally highly competitive.
+For special high schools, there are science high schools like Seoul Science high school, foreign language, international, and art specialty high schools that students can attend by passing entrance examinations which are generally highly competitive.
 These schools are called special-purpose high schools.

 Autonomous private high schools are relatively free of the policy of the Ministry of Education.
 There are schools for gifted students.
-Tuition of many special-purpose high schools, autonomous private high schools, and schools for gifted students are extremely expensive (the average of tuition of special-purpose or autonomous private high school is US$5,614 per year.)
+Tuition of many special-purpose high schools, autonomous private high schools, and schools for gifted students are extremely expensive.
+In 2009, the average tuition cost of special-purpose or autonomous private high school was US$5,614 per year.
 One of the schools for gifted students is US$7,858 per year.

 High school is not mandatory, unlike middle school education in Korea.
-However, according to a 2005 study of Organisation for Economic Co-operation and Development (OECD) member countries, some 97% of South Korea's young adults do complete high school.
+However, according to a 2005 study of Organisation for Economic Co-operation and Development (OECD) member countries, some 97% of South Korea's young adults complete high school.
 This was the highest percentage recorded in any country.

 Since 2025, the Korean government has been gradually implementing a high school credit system, which allows students to choose courses according to their interests and career goals.

 Vocational

 South Korea had a strong vocational education system that shattered due to the Korean War and the economic collapse following the war.
 The vocational education system was thereafter rebuilt.
 For students not desiring to enter university, vocational high schools specializing in fields such as technology, agriculture, or finance are available.
 Around 20 percent of high school students are in vocational high schools.

 In vocational high schools, curriculum is split equally between general courses and vocational courses.
 General education teaches academic core courses such as Korean, mathematics, science, and social studies while vocational training offers courses related to agriculture, technology, industry, commerce, home economics, fishing, and oceanography.

 Agriculture, fishery, and oceanography high schools have been set up in rural areas and harbor cities to combat the shortage of labor due to urban sprawl.
 Agricultural high schools focus on scientific farming and are designed to produce skilled experts in agriculture while fishery and oceanography high schools utilize maritime resource to focus on navigation technology.
 Since the 1980s, vocational high schools have offered training in various fields to create a labor force that can adjust to the changes across South Korean industry and society.

 Due to needs of manpower across the heavy and chemical industries in the 1970s, the need for vocational education was crucial.
 By the 1980s, due to the great changes in technology, the objective of vocational education shifted to create a supply of well-trained technicians.
 When students graduate from vocational high school, the students receive a vocational high school diploma and may choose to enter the workforce or go on to higher education.
 Many vocational high school graduates go on to attend junior colleges to further their education.